Bullying is an issue that can affect a child’s social life, schooling, and their emotional wellbeing. With technology and social media

 Don’t share personal information such as email address, home address, school, phone numbers, passwords, or important documents with strangers.

-Be respectful of other people and their privacy choices even if they are not the once you’d make for yourself.
+Be respectful of other people and their privacy choices even if they are not the ones you’d make for yourself.

 10.)
 Know about online scams